Anguschen1011/VirtualTryOn_With_CLIP/readme.md

-# Reproducing and fine-tuning version of FashionTex
+# A Reproducing and fine-tuning version of FashionTex

 ## 1. Environment
 ```conda env create -f environment.yaml  ```